dockercontainerobjects/dockercontainerobjects/README.md

 Container objects can define methods annotated with any of `@BeforeCreating`, `@AfterCreated`, `@BeforeStarting`, `@AfterStarted`, `@BeforeStopping`, `@AfterStopped`, `@BeforeRemoving`, `@AfterRemoved`.
 Such methods will be invoked on each stage of the container creation lifecycle.
 Methods must be defined as instance methods, accepting no parameters and returning void.

+## Container configuration

+The annotation `@RegistryImage` is used to define the image that will be used to start the container.
+For example, if a container object class is annotated with `@RegistryImage("tomcat:jre8")` then the container will be based on the image `"tomcat:jre8"`.
+If the image is not found locally, or if the parameter `forcePull` is set to `true`, the image will be downloaded from the registry.
+If the image did not exist locally, and was pulled from the registry, and the parameter `autoRemove` is set to true, when the container is removed, the image will be removed. (unless there is another container depending on the image)

+The annotation `@EnvironmentEntry` can be used to specify environment paramenters.
+This annotation is repeatable, which means it can be applied multiple times to the container object class.
+For example, if a container object class is annotated with `@EnvironmentEntry(key="DEFAULT_USER", value="TEST")`, the environment entry `DEFAULT_USER=TEST` will be added to the container at start.
+If the `key` attribute is not set, the entry can be specified in the value, for example `@EnvironmentEntry("DEFAULT_USER=TEST")`.

 ## Injecting data inside the container object from docker